StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 Where $N$ is the number of participants and $SUS_{i}$ is the SUS score of the _i-th_ participant.

+[@lewis-sus]

+The SUS score of our application is 86.33, which is classified as _Excellent_ on _Bangor's_ adjective rating scale [-@bangor-sus] and corresponds to the highest grade, _A+_, on _Sauro-Lewis_ curved rating scale scale [-@sauro-sus; -@sauro-lewis-sus].

 ### Game Experience
 TODO: how to score the GUESS-18 questionnaire https://www.ruxresearch.com/_files/ugd/c357c3_06d8d7c0416c439ebbf7f25c3c1971c5.pdf

 ### Focus Group

+In this section we will present the focus group findings by area.

+#### User Interface & User Experience {.unnumbered}

+- One player requested an extra slide in the tutorial or in the first level, explaining how each level's score is calculated.

+- One player requested that the _Next Level_ button should be a different color to others (on the level completion overlay).

+- One player requested to group levels in the level selection menu by difficulty.

+- Players agreed that the game menu was easy to use and that the navigation worked well and was predictable.

+- Players agreed that the state of the application was flawless and was updating correctly.

+- Some players requested to add background music and sounds when launching missiles and hitting the targets.

+#### Game Mechanics {.unnumbered}

+- Players found the mechanics simple and casual and commented that this simplicity helped them focus on solving the puzzles.

+#### Difficulty {.unnumbered}

+- Players agreed that the game is easy and intended of users with no quantum computer experience.
+All of them could complete all 30 levels.
+They said they would like to try more difficult puzzles.

+- Most players said that the hardest level was level 30 (the final one), as it required a combination of 3 gates to solve the puzzle.

+- One player did not understand how the Hadamard gate acts on 2 qubits.
+Half of the players said they would like more information about superposition, but agreed that the theory presented was sufficient to solve the puzzles.

+- One player suggested that there should be hints to use in case you find it difficult to solve the puzzle.

+#### Scoring & Rewards {.unnumbered}

+- Players agreed that having a score system encouraged them to improve.
+7 out of 8 players tried to complete all levels with 3 stars.

+- Players agreed that they felt rewarded and motivated to keep playing by unlocking new spaceships as they progressed.

 ## Conclusions